Anthony Mellows: Order of St John

-In May 1981, Mellows was appointed an Officer of the Most Venerable Order of Saint John (OStJ), in April 1985, he was promoted to the grade of Commander (CStJ); in 1988, he was raised to Knight of Justice (KJStJ); and, in July 1991, he was advanced as Bailiff Grand Cross of the Order of Saint John (GCStJ), its highest grade.
+In May 1981, Mellows was appointed an Officer of the Most Venerable Order of Saint John.
+In April 1985, he was promoted to the grade of Commander, and in 1988 he was raised to Knight of Justice.

+In July 1991, he was advanced as Bailiff Grand Cross of the Order of Saint John, its highest grade.
 He also was decorated with the St John Service Medal.

 Other honours

 In 1969, he received the Territorial Decoration (TD) awarded for long service as a Territorial Army officer.

 In the 2003 New Year Honours, he was appointed Officer of the Order of the British Empire (OBE) "for services to the Church of England".